For the best results when transitioning your cat to Young Again, you MUST follow these feeding guidelines.

 The bowl must be 8-10 inches across and about 1 inch deep.
 A standard 9 inch glass pie dish works well.
 However, our favorite dish for food and water is the 20oz/591ml Winter Frost White dish sold by Corelle.
 Do not use those cute little 4 inch cat dishes commonly sold in pet stores.
 They do not hold enough food and your cat will therefore feel they are always running out of food.
 When their food supply looks low it will cause their survival instincts to kick in and they will overeat.
 This is especially true if there is competition from other cats in the house.

 It is best to put at least 2 full 8 ounce cups of food or more in each food bowl.
 The bowl must never be allowed to be less than half full.
 When using multiple food bowls, one or more bowls will usually empty faster than others.
 It is a good idea to fill the fast emptying bowls from the bowls that empty more slowly, so as not to waste food.
 The new food is always added to the slow bowls.
 Food rotation will maintain freshness and no food should be allowed to remain out for more than 7 days.
-Remember if you use a pet food container, other than our bag, to store your food; you must scrub the container with soap and water between fillings.
-Oil remaining on the container surface will go rancid quickly and will contaminate new food that is added to the container.
+Remember, if you use a pet food container other than our bag to store your food, you must scrub the container with soap and water between fillings.
+Oil remaining on the container surface will go rancid quickly and contaminate new food that is added to the container.
 Cats are very sensitive to rancid oils and keeping everything clean is a must.